Blog category

 The case for single-binary deployment in developer infrastructure — operational simplicity, CI speed, and why CRW ships as one 8 MB file.

-Rust web scrapers run 3-10x faster than Python with 1/40th the RAM.
-We benchmarked fastCRW (Rust) against Scrapy, BeautifulSoup, and Playwright — latency, memory, throughput, and which to pick for your stack.
+Rust web scrapers run with lower latency and a far smaller memory footprint than Python.
+We compare fastCRW (Rust) against Scrapy, BeautifulSoup, and Playwright — latency, memory, throughput, and which to pick for your stack.

 Why Every AI Agent Needs a Web Context Layer